Michelle Childs, a potential Supreme Court pick, recalls being ‘devastated’ at father’s gunshot death

 “It probably was a welcoming release, obviously a slower environment in Columbia,” Gordon said.
 “That probably helped in her growth and development, being in South Carolina, moving away from what happened.”

 Childs became high school valedictorian and class president, and also won numerous youth beauty pageants.
-She earned a scholarship to the University of South Florida, and in 1986 won the Miss Black Florida pageant — prompting an event that foreshadowed her legal career.
+She earned a scholarship to the University of South Florida and, in 1986, won the Miss Black Florida pageant — prompting an event that foreshadowed her legal career.

 “The pageant director reneged on prizes so I sued him,” Childs later told a South Carolina legislative committee.
 It was, in effect, her first lawsuit.
 She won a judgment of $3,218, according to court records.